 I quickly found that the interest and demand exceeded my skills, time and bandwidth.
 Big props go to Vibol Hou and the Khmer Connection crew for giving me a subdomain and hosting help.
 I still keep an eye on my ‘one disc’ rule: if you can share your mission and vision in 1.2 megabytes, you’re summarized and optimized.

-Cambodia is rapidly getting connected; Asia Foundation has funded regional internet centers in most provinces.
+Cambodia is rapidly getting connected even in the most distant provinces.
 Khmer Unicode is now facilitating the growth of Cambodian language web pages.
 People are ‘blogging’, ‘tagging’, ‘IM’-ing and generally communicating at a much faster pace.
 There are still plenty of challenges.

 I hope you enjoy the weblog and these simple efforts, and also hope they may inspire you to develop creations of your own.
 Trust me, it’s not that hard!